mobizt/FirebaseClient/README.md

  * W5500 SPI Ethernet module
  * SIMCom Modules with TinyGSMClient

+> [!NOTE]
- Note that this library does not support Arduino® UNO R4 WiFi due to the memory issue (related to stack and String class memory issue).
+> This library does not support Arduino® UNO R4 WiFi due to the memory issue (related to stack and String class memory issue).

  ## Dependencies